Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \subsubsection{Comparison with State-of-the-arts}

-We evaluate the recovery performance of our model in comparison to the MC/TC methods mentioned earlier, using all three datasets.
-For each dataset, we randomly divide 80\% of the known ratings as training data and use the remaining data as test data.
-For our model we just fixed the parameters $ \lambda_{\mathcal{G}} = \lambda_1 = 0.001 $, and select tubal rank by five-fold cross validation.
-For the compared methods the model parameters are selected as the recommended or by five-fold cross validation.
-We conduct the experiments five times and present the averaged relative errors and corresponding standard deviations in TABLE~\ref{tab2}.
-The results demonstrate that our method consistently achieves the lowest relative errors and standard deviations across all three datasets, confirming its superiority.
+We evaluate the recovery performance of our model against the aforementioned MC/TC methods on all three datasets.
+For each dataset, 80\% of the known ratings are randomly selected as training data, with the remaining 20\% used for testing.
+In our model, the parameters are fixed as $ \lambda_{\mathcal{G}} = \lambda_1 = 0.001 $, and the tubal rank is chosen via five-fold cross validation.
+For the baselines, parameters are either set to recommended values or selected similarly.
+Each experiment is repeated five times, and the average relative errors with standard deviations are reported in Figure~\ref{graph_ss} (a).
+The results show that our method consistently achieves the lowest errors and variances across all datasets, highlighting its robustness and superior performance.